lvanderdonk/Flimbolevels/README.md

 # The editor
 The editor was used in 1989/1990 to build the levels for Flimbo's Quest on the Commodore 64.
 The editor is written in 6502 assembly code by Laurens van der Donk.
 It is specially made for Flimbo's Quest.

+Thanks to Willi Bäcker for the reverse enginering.

 # Flimbo's Quest
 Is a game for the commodore 64 and several other platforms.
 The game was published in 1990.